python/devguide/parser.rst

 As described previously, to avoid exponential time complexity in the parser, memoization is used.
 In the Python

-The C parser used by Python is highly optimized and memoization can expensive both in memory and time.
+The C parser used by Python is highly optimized and memoization can be expensive both in memory and time.
 Although the memory cost is obvious (the parser needs memory for storing previous results in the cache) the execution time cost comes for continuously checking if the given rule has a cache hit or not.
 In many situations, just parsing it again can be faster.
 Pegen **disables memoization by default** except for rules with the special marker `memo` after